RomanHauksson/cs_project_1/devlog.md

 - Just refactored out a couple functions (one for logging and one for getting a string from the user).
 Happy that the code is cleaner.
 And it made it easier to check whether the input only has letters.
 However, I just discovered that this will add someone's password to the history, so I need to fix that real quick.
 - Fixed it.
 Now I think it would be better UX if I didn't show the options that aren't valid - e.g. before a password is set, I don't even show the option to encrypt or decrypt, or if the history is empty, I don't show the option to use a string from the history.
 But I'm happy with the program as it stands right now.
 - Now I just need to submit.
 I'll test it on UTD's servers.
 I hope they support Python 3.13.
+- Actually I think it should be fine if we use 3.11.